ericpan64/Covid19-Hospitalization-Prediction/covid19-question-2/README.md

         -v $(pwd)/model:/model:rw \
         awesome-covid19-q2-model:v1 bash /app/train.sh
     ```

+    This add your local volumes to the docker volumes so that train.sh can access it, which reads from the docker's directory /app for the data to train on.

 6. Run the trained model on evaluation dataset and generate the prediction file.